GACJ/handbellmanager/readme.txt

 v.
 1.3.0a Initial release
 v.
 1.3.0b Initial Beta Release, key-stroke defaults for RingingRoom changed.
 Simulator name displayed in the Title bar.
 v.
 1.4.0  Added support for Muster
+v.
+2.0.0  Gyro support for eBells, callibration for any selected axis.
+Formal installation release.
+v.
+2.1.0  Added support for Ding